codeforamerica/report-changes/README.md

 ### Conventions

 * **Secrets** - We store all secrets in credentials.yml.enc.
 Locally you will need a `config/master.key` file with the master key in it (stored in LastPass).
 To edit run `EDITOR=vi bin/rails credentials:edit`
+* **Environment config** - We store non-sensitive environment configuration in environment variables.
+In development, environment variables are loaded from `.env`.
+When adding an environment, be sure to update the `.env` file and `app.json` (used by Heroku for review apps).

 ### Form Navigation